asifqups/TestAutomation-release-27-AUGUST_2/README.md

 Excel file contain some variable such as URL and test case it will perform and all the form data for individual sheet and menu
 ![img_5.png](img_5.png)
 ![img_4.png](img_4.png)

+# How to change excel file for another site
+##step1: Go to roo/testconf/testData_configuration_for_run_tester
+##step2: Uncomment the file which you wan to use
+##step3: copy the file name and paste it into line no 73 for the file instance

+Note: Don't press ctrl+c more than once.
+If you do so excel file will be corrupted.